 Five minutes before the break a superb interchange of passes between Whelpdale, Conlon and Beardsley saw Conlon slide in Beardo, with the striker’s shot blocked behind.
 Had it gone in it would have been a magnificent team goal.

 Whelpdale continued to catch the eye in the closing moments of the half, twisting past the midfield and forcing Gillespie to tip a low effort around the post at full stretch.
 Moments later, his near post flick wide from a late Martin corner concluded the opening half’s actions.

 If the first half was one of frustration for the hosts, the second began in perfect style as Boro took the lead just two minutes after the restart.
-Stevenage pushed forward and when Pett cut the ball back to the edge of the area, there was Dean Parrett
+Stevenage pushed forward and when Pett cut the ball back to the edge of the area, there was Dean Parrett to fire home.

 It looked set to spark another avalanche of pressure as Boro again pushed forward with the visitors content to sit back.
 Conlon tested Gillespie from range for a second time, Pett saw a shot blocked on the counter and Whelpdale again fired over as the hosts kept up the momentum.

 However for all their dominance Graham Westley’s men were given a big let-off as Carlisle should have equalised on the hour.
 From a Carlisle counter-attack Mark Beck broke free and his inviting ball across could only be poked wide by Brad Potts when it looked easier to score.

 Beck himself nodded wide under pressure from Day as the Cumbrians again ventured forward before Boro won back momentum with subs Bruno Andrade and Ben Kennedy giving Boro new life up top.

 Parrett went close to a second with a deflected effort and then with 13 minutes remaining Boro thought they’d doubled their advantage when Pett smashed an effort off the far post, but the ball bounced clear.